 Education Requirements – According to About.com, Database Administrators generally have a BS in Computer science or Management Information Systems (MIS).
 Similar to the web developer, database administrators will also hold certifications for a specific database software programs (see – Education Needed for Database Administrators)

 Public Relations Specialist

 What They Do – Public Relations Specialists can play many roles.
 One role is to be responsible for the relationship between ad agencies and clients.
 They will also provide PR strategy, ideas, project management, and services to internal (if they work within a company) or external clients (if they work for a PR firm).
-PR specialists also assist media relations, strategic planning and new business development.
+PR specialists also assist in media relations, strategic planning, and new business development.

 How Much They Make – The median salary for a PR specialist is $45,000 while those in the top 10% can expect compensation well over $100,000.
 Average Salary Ranges for Public Relations jobs.

 Education Requirements – A bachelor’s degree is typically needed to break into the public relations field.
 There are a few majors you can take for public relations, such as communications, marketing and, of course, public relations.
 Internships are also a good way to break into the field.